jverzani/SpecialPolynomials.jl/docs/src/examples.md

 The `plot` recipe from the `Polynomials` package works as expected for the polynomial types in this package.
-The domain to be plotted over matches that given by `domain`, unless this is infinite.
+The domain to be plotted over matches that given by `Polynomials.domain`, unless this is infinite.

 A plot of the first few Chebyshev Polynomials of the second kind can be produced as follows: